-- Do I have what it takes to be a model?
+- What does it take to become a model?

-- What are the different kinds of modeling?
+- What are the different types of modeling?

-- How do I find work as a model?
+- How do I create a modeling portfolio?

 - How do I make a living as a model?